CoLRev-Environment/colrev/docs/source/technical_documentation/colrev.rst

 - `CoLRev-hooks`_ : a pre-commit hooks allowing the platform engine to validate compliance with CoLRev

 Installing the command-line interface automatically installs the CoLRev-core and CoLRev-hooks.
-Extensions are available in the `extensions section <resources/extensions.html>`_ and on `Github <https://github.com/topics/colrev-extension>`_.
+Extensions are available in the `extensions section <resources/extensions.html>`_ and on `GitHub <https://github.com/topics/colrev-extension>`_.

-The **ReviewManager**, as the main interface to the CoLRev engine, supports reviewers in completing the complexity of the review process (e.g., the order of individual steps and their dependencies) in collaborative settings (e.g., requiring synchronization between distributed local repositories).
+The **ReviewManager**, as the main interface to the CoLRev engine, supports reviewers in dealing with the complexity of the review process (e.g., the order of individual steps and their dependencies) in collaborative settings (e.g., requiring synchronization between distributed local repositories).
 Essentially, the ReviewManager operates in three modes:

 - Autonomous: ReviewManager executes and supervises the process (e.g., loading new records)